 As a whole, New Orleans residents generally have access to at least 2-3 internet providers.
 Expanding out from the city center to neighborhoods including Ruddock, St. Rose, and Belle Chasse, internet users will find areas offering up to four internet providers.
-In most areas, AT&T Internet and Cox Communications coverage overlap, making them the city’s most popular choices.
+In most areas, C Spire Fiber and NOLA Broadband coverage overlap, making them the city’s most popular choices.

 Internet Providers in Nearby Cities

 Internet Statistics for New Orleans, Louisiana